Roatan Scuba Diving

 - Relaxed, tropical atmosphere

-It’s easy to see what Roatan is one of the top scuba diving destinations in the world with the best dive resorts in Roatan.
+It’s easy to see why Honduras is one of the top scuba diving destinations in the world with the best dive resorts in Roatan.
 It’s not only easy to get to Reef House Lodge but they also offer more affordable Roatan scuba packages than other popular diving locations.

-Before you plan your next scuba vacation, think about your goals.
+Before you plan your next Roatan dive trip, think about your goals.
 What do you hope to experience?
 When you’re not diving, are there other activities you like to do like fishing, zip-lining, eco-tours or sightseeing?
 What about night life or dining opportunities?

 It is also important to consider your travel companions.
 Will you be traveling with kids or a non-diving spouse?
 Will any of you have special dietary needs or restrictions?

 Finally, consider your lifestyle preferences.
 Roatan tends to be more affordable than many diving hot spots around the world, but not all Roatan diving resorts are inexpensive.
-Many offer luxury accommodations, fine dining and nightlife.
-Others provide a clean place to stay.
-(Some, perhaps, not so clean…) The important thing is to know what you want and explore the various scuba packages prior to booking.
+Many offer luxury accommodations, fine dining, and nightlife.
+Others provide a clean place to stay (some, perhaps, not so clean…).
+The important thing is to know what you want and explore the various scuba packages prior to booking.

 Take a few moments to evaluate your personal diving skills and preferences.
 How much experience do you have?
 What is your comfort level?

-That said, Roatan has a rainy season, which lasts from the middle of October though February.
+That said, Roatan has a rainy season which lasts from the middle of October through February.
 November though January are usually the wettest months.
-During this time, squalls are common, but they usually pass quickly, and there’s often sunshine in between.
+During this time, squalls are common but they usually pass quickly and there’s often sunshine in between.

-On the other hand, the dry months are often quite hot, so be sure your resort will have air conditioning in your room.
+On the other hand, the dry months are often quite hot.
+Be sure your resort will have air conditioning in your room.

-The diving in Roatan is always great as long as there is not a major storm like a hurricane.
-Runoff can limit visibility at some dive sites during rainstorms, but for the most part there is no “best time to dive” in Roatan.
-Rain or shine, diving in Roatan is incredible.
+Roatan dive trips will always be a great experience just as long as there is not a major storm like a hurricane.
+Runoff can limit visibility at some dive sites during rainstorms, but for the most part there is no “best time to dive” in Roatan, or Honduras in general.
+Rain or shine, diving in Honduras is incredible.

 Getting to Roatan

-Several airlines offer direct flight to Roatan form major airport in the US as well as other countries.
-United, Delta and American Airlines offer flights most days, but you’ll need to check with your preferred airline to check availability and pricing.
+Several airlines offer direct flight to Roatan from a major airport in the US as well as other countries.
+United, Delta, and American Airlines offer flights most days, but you’ll need to check with your preferred airline to check availability and pricing.
 Some flights are only offered weekly.

 Regardless of which airline, you’ll fly into Aeropuerto Internacional Juan Manuel Gálvez (RTB) in Coxen Hole.
-From there, you’ll get to your particular Roatan resort by car or van.
-If you’ll be staying at the Reef House, your last hop will be by ferry, which sometimes means our own dive boat, the Henry Morgan.
+From there, you’ll get to your particular Roatan dive resort by car or van.
+If you’ll be staying at Reef House Lodge, your last hop will be by ferry which sometimes means our own dive boat, the Henry Morgan.

 A lot of travelers introduction to Roatan is by cruise.
 West Roatan is also a popular stop for cruise ships, although diving opportunities may be limited compared to staying at a Roatan resort that caters to diving.

-As mentioned, diving in Roatan is spectacular.
+As mentioned, Roatan scuba diving is spectacular.
 There are at least 100 named dive sites scattered around the island.
 At least 40 of those are on permanent moorings maintained as part of the Roatan Marine Park, created to protect Roatan’s pristine marine ecosystem.

 Most of Roatan is surrounded by a fringing reef system extending roughly 30-40 feet deep.
 Here, the majority of dive sites are along walls.
 Roatan is a dream for wall divers.
 Steep and deep is fairly standard for dive sites here.
 It’s also warm and clear, so good buoyancy control is essential.